opengisch/QField-docs/documentation/reference/troubleshoot.en.md

 - Scheduled Maintenance: Find out about planned maintenance that might temporarily affect service availability.

-This page can quickly tell you if the problem you're experiencing is part of a wider issue, saving you time on further troubleshooting.
+This page can quickly tell you if the problem you're experiencing is part of a wider issue.

 ## How to troubleshoot in QField

-### Accessing the Troubleshooting Tools

 To access the troubleshooting and logging tools within QField: